 Haworthia parksiana Poelln.

-Native to the Cape Province of South Africa.
+This species is native to the Cape Provinces of South Africa.

-Haworthia parksiana is a stemless succulent that slowly grows in clumps of small rosettes.
+Haworthia parksiana is a small succulent that slowly grows in clumps of stemless rosettes.
 It is the smallest and possibly the rarest of all Haworthias.
 The rosettes grow up to 1.6 inches (4 cm) in diameter.
-Leaves are sharply recurved, up to 1.2 inches (3 cm) long, and with tiny tubercles that are scattered along the leaf surfaces.
+Leaves are sharply recurved, up to 1.2 inches (3 cm) long, and have tiny tubercles scattered along the surfaces.
 The leaf color varies from dark green to dull grey-green and reddish-green.
 Flowers are white with dull green veins and appear in fall on an unbranched, up to 10 inches (25 cm) tall inflorescence.

 Learn more at How to Grow and Care for Haworthia.